CarletonU-COMP2406-W2013/MasonLiu/README.md

 PictureHub is an application that allows registered users to upload pictures and associate them with a category.
-Users can browse pictures by category (e.g. funny, sports, animals, etc.) as well as add other users as �friends� in order to be updated when their friends upload new pictures.
+Users can browse pictures by category (e.g. funny, sports, animals, etc.) as well as add other users as "friends" in order to be updated when their friends upload new pictures.
 When an album or category is selected, the "album viewer" will appear, which is an isolated window that enlarges the current image, and allows the user to move backward or